How Uber drivers revolt against algorithmic management

 Read more: Uber’s impact on traffic accidents is a lesson in calculating social benefit

 “I learned through my PhD that many also used online forums to make new communities – I attended some early morning coffee catchups organised by drivers in the eastern suburbs.
-Many drivers use online forums, Facebook groups, Reddit communities, etc, to stay in touch for support.
+Many drivers use online forums, Facebook groups, Reddit communities, et cetera, to stay in touch for support.
 But these networks also help them strategies to work most efficiently within the algorithmic control environment,” she explained.

 But these trends don’t just impact gig economy workers.
 A/Prof. McDaid explained how many employers can now use technology to gain more insights into employee behaviour than ever before.
-“For example, employers can know what employees do in real-time, which software they use, the keystrokes they deliver per minute, etc. Technology is changing work and workplaces, and its power in the Uber case study exemplifies that," she said.
+“For example, employers can know what employees do in real-time, which software they use, the keystrokes they deliver per minute, et cetera.
+Technology is changing work and workplaces, and its power in the Uber case study exemplifies that," she said.

 “But while organisations have used surveillance over workers for years, we now need to balance that need for management supervision with the risk that we could dehumanise workers in the process.